Scout Association of the People's Republic of China: Post-1949

 The Scouting Movement was banned by the Chinese Communist Party after it consolidated its power throughout the Mainland following its victory in the Chinese Civil War 1949.
 However, Scouting was re-introduced in Shanghai and Shanghai Scout Club (currently known as Shanghai Scout) was founded in December 2006.
 Many camps and training activities were organized.
 Scout Leaders were trained (base on Wood Badge Training Scheme provided by WOSM APR).
 In August 2008, the Scout Association of the People's Republic of China was officially founded.
 From there, the movement spread to other provinces.
 However, the organization is not officially supported by the government of China.

 Currently, the movement has one National Council, two Regional Councils, four District Councils and nine Crews/Troop from four different Provinces (Fujian, Shanghai, Guangdong and Jiangsu).

-Organization/Movement

-The organization/movement is governed according to the statutory Policy, Organization and Rules (POR) of the association.
-All members join the association voluntarily and it is open for all who are willing to follow the principle of the association, the Scout Promise and the Scout Laws.
-Any Race, Gender and Social Class is welcome.
-The only limit is the minimum age of 15 years.